 There are a few different approaches to creating a diabetes diet that keeps your blood glucose level within a normal range.
 With a dietitian's help, you may find one or a combination of methods that works for you.

 Counting carbohydrates.
 Because carbohydrates break down into glucose, they have the greatest impact on your blood glucose level.
 It's important to make sure your timing and amount of carbohydrates are the same each day, especially if you take diabetes medications or insulin.
 Otherwise, your blood glucose level may fluctuate more.

 A dietitian can teach you how to measure food portions and become an educated reader of food labels, paying special attention to serving size and carbohydrate content.
 If you're taking insulin, he or she can teach you how to count the amount of carbohydrates in each meal or snack and adjust your insulin dose accordingly.

-One serving in a group is called an "exchange."
-An exchange has about the same amount of carbohydrates, protein, fat and calories — and the same effect on your blood glucose — as a serving of every other food in that same group.
-So, for example, you could exchange — or trade — one small apple for 1/3 cup of cooked pasta, for one carbohydrate serving.
+One serving in a category is called a "choice."
+A food choice has about the same amount of carbohydrates, protein, fat and calories — and the same effect on your blood glucose — as a serving of every other food in that same category.
+So, for example, you could choose to eat half of a large ear of corn or 1/3 cup of cooked pasta for one starch choice.